-My name is Larissa and I am living in Spay, a lovely little village on the Rhine near Koblenz.
+My name is Larissa and I am living near Lahr (south western Germany).

 Dogs were always part of my life.
 I grew up with

 a lovely irish setter mix bitch "Shiwa".
 After she passed away at the age of 16, a couple of years went by without a dog in our house.

 At the same time the wish to own one increased.
 During my holidays in 2006 I fell in love with the Australian shepherd and I started to inform myself about herding dogs.

 Finally in 2010, my parents decided to give another dog from an animal shelter a home.
 And so "Damon", a Gordon Setter moved in.
 However I had to move out soon afterwards for university.

 But I could never imagine a life without having dogs again and so my plans of getting one became more concrete.
 The following months I met different herding dogs and their owners and made my decision.
 After so many years of waiting and planning, my dream finally came true and in june 2014 a border collie puppy moved in: my perfect chocolate boy "Nucha".